jddios837/dotnet-test-danish-school/ai-docs/4-roadmap-ai-v1.md

 To begin implementation, start with **Phase 1: Domain Layer Foundation** and follow the steps sequentially.
 Each step should be completed and verified before moving to the next one.

-**Next Action**: Phase 1 completed!
-Ready to proceed to Phase 2: Data Layer Implementation.
+**Next Action**: Phase 2 completed!
+Ready to proceed to Phase 3: Use Cases Implementation.